cbs-news-data/wage-theft-data/README.md

 #### **2. What was the outcome of each case?**

 Because the mere existence of a wage theft complaint does not necessarily mean that wage theft occurred, I needed to be able to distinguish between cases where the agency determined that wage theft occurred and cases where it did not.
 Like the case amounts, this was not a simple task.
-To address this, I assigned a single boolean field to each case which denoted whether the case was decided by the agency in favor of the claimant.
+To address this, I assigned a single Boolean field to each case which denoted whether the case was decided by the agency in favor of the claimant.

 Some states provided a case status or disposition that indicated the outcome of the case.
 In many cases, the meanings of those status codes were not immediately obvious to me and required some follow-up with each agency, which are documented in the issues for this repo.